-Participants who have attended other negotiation workshops in the past invariably tell us that this one sets the standard for excellence.
-Professor Richard Shell brings decades of practical experience in a wide range of negotiation scenarios (mergers and acquisitions, start-ups, turnarounds, inside-the-organization problems) to each session.
+Participants who have attended other negotiation workshops invariably say this one sets the standard for excellence.
+Our faculty bring decades of practical experience in a wide range of negotiation scenarios (mergers and acquisitions, start-ups, turnarounds, inside-the-organization problems) to each session.
 This transformational program will forever change the way you think about negotiations.

 All candidates must be able to understand written and spoken English, and to participate actively in intensive discussions and negotiations in the English language.
 A pre-program English tutorial is available upon request from the University of Pennsylvania's English Language Programs (ELPs).

 I attended the Wharton Executive Negotiation Workshop in 1996, in the early part of my career as a professional in managed health care strategy development and negotiation.
 I am about to retire now (in 2012), but I wanted to thank you for the help and preparation your workshop provided.
 I credit your program with much of the professional success I enjoyed in my position, and I am strongly urging that the person who follows me in my job take your training.”

 Director of Contractor Care, Stormont-Vail Healthcare, Inc.

 Thank you for a highly instructive, extremely inspiring, and completely unforgettable experience at the Wharton Negotiation Workshop at Wharton last week!”

 Director, General Manager, Nokia Corporation

 Had I known what lay ahead, I would sell my car to take this course!”

 Strategic Alliances Partner, Pharmaceuticals Manufacturer

 Negotiation skills are a key way to differentiate our company for potential customers and to help us create stronger relationships with our existing customers.
 The methods Professor Shell uses in both teaching and conducting negotiations are an excellent foundation for our staff to build this competency.”

 Managing Director, Family-Owned Business

 It is totally applicable to my personal and professional life.
 Further, it has allowed me the opportunity to take formerly argumentative situations and move them into problem-solving, positive exercises.”

 Vice President, Government Affairs

 Quite simply, the most valuable course I have taken in my 15-year career.
 Very committed faculty — really interested in participant learning.”

 Sr. Vice President, Capital Funding Corporation

 The program paid for itself in spades when, halfway through the course, I resolved a problem regarding a pending acquisition that I'd been working on for six months.”